nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 09 - The Process.markdown

 ##

-05. A process is created via three distinct phases using three system calls as discussed below:
+05. A process is created via three distinct phases using three system calls, in order, as discussed below:

 	01.	**fork**: The `fork` system call causes a copy of the invoking process to be made.
 The newly created child process has identical value for its process parameters except for the value of PID and PPID.